scheinerman/Sudoku.jl/README.md

  2  7  1  9  6  4  8  5  3
 ```

+If there is no solution to the puzzle, an error is thrown.

 ## Nice Printing

 The function `sudoku_print` prints a Sudoku matrix in an attractive manner.